gustavoleitao/query-api/README.md

 ## How to install

+This project is currently in developing mode.
+We don`t release stable version yet.
+Watch this project to follow its development.

 ## How to use

 Add Map Parameter at Controller to collect all request parameters.
 After that, you need to create instance of QuerySpecification passing this parameters to Repository, like this: